bartificer/programming-by-stealth/docs/pbs44.md

 ## ES6 — Improved Function Arguments

 ES6 improves function argument handling in two important ways.
-Firstly, it allows default values to be specified for optional arguments, and secondly, it provides a nice new mechanism for capturing arbitrarily many arguments.
+Firstly, it allows default values to be specified for optional arguments.
+Secondly, it provides a nice new mechanism for capturing arbitrarily many arguments.

 ### Default Argument Values

 It’s quite common to have functions with optional arguments.
-When the function is called without an optional argument your code needs to provide a default value to use instead.
+When the function is called without an optional argument, your code needs to provide a default value to use instead.
 In previous versions of JavaScript you had to do this defaulting within the body of the function, so default values were not easy to see at a glance.

 Let’s use a trivially simple example to illustrate the point — a function to increment a value.
 The first argument must be the value to increment, and the second optional argument is the amount to increment by, which defaults to one: